GWM Tank 300: Thailand

 The Tank 300 was launched in Thailand on 28 September 2023, it is available in two trim levels: Pro and Ultra; it is powered by a 2.0-litre HEV turbocharged petrol hybrid.
-In March 2025, the 2.4-litre turbocharged diesel engine was added for the Pro and Ultra trim levels and the HEV Pro variant was discontinued.
+In March 2025, the 2.4-litre turbocharged diesel engine was added for the Pro and Ultra trims and the HEV Pro variant was discontinued.
+In March 2026, the Forest Phantom Limited Edition model using the 2.4-litre turbocharged diesel engine was made available limited to 300 units.

 Australia

-The Tank 300 went on sale in Australia in December 2022, with two trim levels: Lux and Ultra; it is powered by a 2.0-litre HEV turbocharged petrol hybrid.
+The Tank 300 went on sale in Australia in December 2022, with two trim levels: Lux and Ultra, it is powered by a 2.0-litre HEV turbocharged petrol hybrid.
 The non-hybrid 2.0-litre turbocharged petrol engine was added in May 2023.
 The 2.4-litre turbocharged diesel engine was added in February 2025.

+Mexico

+The Tank 300 was launched in Mexico on 12 March 2024, in the sole Luxury variant powered by a 2.0-litre HEV turbocharged petrol hybrid.

 Middle East

 The Tank 300 was launched in Saudi Arabia on 6 July 2022.